-Hi guys, this article was written by Danielle O'Hallisey, a guitarist/composer living in the wilds of Worcester, Vermont, USA.
+Hi guys, this article is about one very particular exotic guitar scale; it has been written by Danielle O'Hallisey, a guitarist/composer living in the wilds of Worcester, Vermont, USA.
 A student of Larry Coryell, she has recently been honored with a creation grant by the Vermont Arts Council to compose, perform and record new works for her neoclassical trio, Yellow Sky.
 Danielle will show you the Neapolitan Major Scale and how to approach and study a new mode.
 Enjoy this article!
 Gianca.

 My dad used to have a saying, that the hardest and most important words in the English language are these; "I don’t know".
 Difficult because our egos will block our admitting to the need for help implied in that phrase, important because we will never ask if we insist on looking like we already know what we clearly do not, so will never learn new things.